us-irs/libcsp-rust/README.md

 1. Clone/Copy `libcsp` into the `lib` folder, for example by using the provided `lib/clone-csp.sh` script or adding `libcsp` as a git submodule.
-2. You can now use `cargo run -p libcsp-rust-examples` to run the server/client example.
+2. You can now use `cargo run` to run the server/client example.

 ## Compile-time configuration of the `libcsp-sys` library